-When you leave hospital, we will provide you with a 24-hour telephone number to call in case you have any concerns (please see What is abnormal and who should I call? on page 6).
-You will be given a time to come back into hospital for 48 hours later.
+When you will leave hospital, you will be provided with a 24-hour telephone number to call in case of any concerns (see the What is abnormal and who should I call section on page 5).
+You will also be given a time to come back into hospital for stage two of the process 48 hours later.